 The consequences of such symptoms are linked with further anxiety-related symptoms, substance abuse, unhealthy habits and with broken relationships, all making it even harder to cope with anxiety.

 In fact, there is a vicious cycle attached to detachment issues, where the fear of loneliness can aggravate such symptoms, yet down to such symptoms, being alone is a risk.
 Through the challenges of coping with separation anxiety and its cycle, treatment is the only answer to management.

-Separation anxiety if untreated can develop into further mental health issues and obsessive behaviours, can adapt functioning of the body, and can also have social impacts, all making a quality life difficult to manage.
+Separation anxiety and addiction, if untreated, can develop into further mental health issues and obsessive behaviours, can adapt functioning of the body, and can also have social impacts such as drug use, all making a quality life difficult to manage.

-By accepting treatment, those risks can be reverted, while also improving quality of life through education, suppression and management.
-Possible through separation anxiety treatment, here at Asana Lodge we offer personalised programmes to meet the underlying triggers of symptoms.
+By accepting dual diagnosis treatment, those risks can be reverted, while also improving quality of life through education, suppression and management.
+Possible through dual diagnosis treatment, here at Asana Lodge we offer personalised programmes to meet the underlying triggers of symptoms.

 We also work to our client’s needs to ensure that a holistic and comprehensive rate of recovery can be aimed for.

-Treatment for separation anxiety predominantly focuses on psychological intervention, where cognitive behavioural therapy, family therapy and exposure therapy will usually be recommended.
+Treatment for separation anxiety and substance abuse predominantly focuses on psychological intervention, where withdrawal, cognitive behavioural therapy and family therapy will usually be recommended.